FAQ

 Where the Word Ends

 to the 2010 Proms in London.
-An earlier work is
+More recent is

 Spectra